AlexKordic/The-real-history-of-async-networking/README.md

 It's not like a C programmer can go into the Node.js universe and write something [better than the best available](https://github.com/uWebSockets/uWebSockets).
 That would be completely impossible, C programmers know nothing about Node.js.

 ## Berkeley sockets (1983)
 Our async networking trip begins with the legendary BSD non-blocking sockets from the early 80s.
 By marking a socket non-blocking you could handle multiple connections from a single user space thread.
-If your intention was to manage 100 connections you would perform the syscall `select` to block your thread until at least one of the involved non-blocking sockets had triggered an event to be handeled.
+If your intention was to manage 100 connections you would perform the syscall `select` to block your thread until at least one of the involved non-blocking sockets had triggered an event to be handled.
 Identical in structure to how modern event-loops work, you implement the loop something like this:

 ```c
 // the event-loop blocks until select returns